 1940 ACF-Brill Intercity Coach

 In 1942, the US government constructed what was then the largest ammunition factory in the world – 10,747 acres (43.492 km²), employing over 12,000 employees, just outside Kansas City.
 Getting all those workers to the factory required an extensive public transportation network.
-Buses would be the primary element – with Santa Fe Trailways Lines being a key contractor.
+Buses would take on the primary role – with Santa Fe Trailways Lines being a key contractor.
 But new buses required quite a bit of scarce materials – steel, rubber, etc. Santa Fe looked for some “out-of-the-box” alternatives to the then current coaches that were 35 feet long and could hold around 33 seated passengers.

 Like Dyson, they settled on a large trailer body with a swiveling front-powered bogey.
 However, instead of steel, they used a new type of reinforced plywood to construct the body.
 Plywood was in much greater supply and would also result in a lighter coach – similar in thought to the superb De Havilland Mosquito twin-engined, multi-role fighter then in use by the Royal Air Force.